Planning a Maine Vacation? Traveling to Maine?

 Two major airports, Bangor International and Portland International Jetport and over 145 smaller facilities welcome you to Maine.
 Limousines, shuttles and taxis are ready to take you to cosmopolitan Portland, the capital Augusta or even on a private sightseeing tour.
 Or you may opt to begin your Maine vacation on a cruise ship, sailing along the coast snapping photos of scenic lighthouses or dancing dolphins and whales that find you equally interesting.
 Ports of call may include Rockland, Freeport and Belfast as well as other New England and Canadian destinations.
 Maine’s ferry system is another way to get out on the water and explore some of the state’s off-shore islands.
 AMTRAK provides train service direct from Boston and the Maine Eastern Railroad is a scenic coastal ride from Rockland to Brunswick.
 Driving is also a pleasure.
 Maine’s interstates offer eye-popping scenery, especially when the trees are wearing their fall colors.
 Rent an RV and take your vacation home with you, stopping when and where you please.
 Read More >

 You may decide after your memorable Maine family vacation that having your own piece of paradise in the state might be a great idea.
 Buying a home in Maine is quite painless and there are a number of choices.
 Maine college towns offer the perks of urban living, combined with the natural beauty of the area.
 Maine retirement communities encourage an active lifestyle, in a variety of settings.
 Maine timeshare resorts offer vacation homes in a hotel like setting; some even offering onsite golf courses.
+And if you you ever need to sell timeshare you shouldn’t have a problem considering all that Maine has to offer.
 If you’ve always wanted your own cabin in the woods, Maine log home kits & dealers can make that dream come true.
 Need someone to look after your home while you are away?
 Caretakers and other related property services are available.
 Find your home through one of the many Maine real estate brokers.
 You might even see something you like in a Maine for sale by owner property.
 Read More >

 Thinking of tying the knot in the great state of Maine?
 Why not?
 Maine destination weddings add natural beauty and regional charm to your big day.
 The shoreline of a quiet lake or an age old church are just two of the Maine wedding venues awaiting you.
 The adventure begins with the wedding invitations and stationary created with the help of a Maine wedding photographer.
 A wedding planner can help you find the best jewelers, sort out your wedding transportation and find wedding flowers that are unique to the state.
 Maine wedding officiants offer traditional church services or ceremonies in the great outdoors.
 Local Maine musicians and DJs add class to your ceremony and let you rock the night away at your reception.
 Your specially selected Maine wedding videographer captures your special day.
 Before you know it, it’s time to cut your wedding cake and offer your beloved a sweet taste.
 Other wedding services are available for your Maine vacation celebration.
 Take a look at what E Travel Maine has to offer and start planning your special day.
 Read More >